RobinEdens/MSUM-CSIS340-Group-Project/README.md

 Jason is newer hire a college student who is comfortable using technology and likes to shop online for fashion and electronics.
 He values a seamless mobile shopping experience, and is likely to be influenced by peer recommendations and social media.
 He appreciates a platform that offers fast and reliable shipping, and is willing to wait for a better deal.
 He is also interested in eco-friendly and sustainable products, and may look for certifications or ratings before making a purchase.He likes the store and is eager to get started.

+Jesse - Customer, written by Diana

+Jason is an anime figure collector.
+He is very comfortable with computers and has been scouring the internet for the past few months trying to get his hands on all the previous figures he's missed out on.
+Now that his collection has caught up, he has been using the online shopping application to keep up with the new releases as they come out.

 User Stories
 ----------------------------------------------------
 User Story #1 (Jeremy, employee ), written by Robin